Whiplash After Car Accident: Causes, Symptoms And Legal Options

 Unfortunately, the road to recovery for whiplash after a car accident is not always straight or smooth.
 It is not uncommon for injured victims to experience traumatic arthritis, nerve root compression, neuritis of the neck, shoulder, and arm, as well as extreme nervousness and fatigue.
 Additionally, injured victims are frequently more susceptible to further neck injuries from jolts and shocks.

-Need help for whiplash after a car accident?
-Call the attorneys at Michigan Auto Law
+Injured in a car accident?
+Call Michigan Auto Law now!

-If you have suffered whiplash after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered whiplash after a car accident, call now (855) 781-7747 for a free consultation with one of our experienced attorneys.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.